oplatek/oplatek.github.io/_posts/2023-12-05-debugging-in-vscode.md

 Finito, Konec, The end.

-160mHave a great day!
+Have a great day!

 Ondra 🙏🙏🙏

-UPDATE: I found an [old issue for implementing REPL in debugpy](https://github.com/microsoft/debugpy/issues/221)!
-Please give it some 👍!
+UPDATE2: See [VScode Debug Console](https://code.visualstudio.com/docs/editor/debugging#_debug-console-repl), no need to implement any new functionality in VScode!
+Just to learn about the existing one.

 Feedback?
 Tips?
 Opinion?
 Share it on [LinkedIn ➔](https://www.linkedin.com/in/ondrejplatek/)<br/>
 If you want to see more posts like this.
 [Follow me. ➔](https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=ondrejplatek)